CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ## 1. Overview

-Miovision currently provides volume counts which isinformation is gathered by cameras installed at specific intersections.
+Miovision currently provides volume counts which is information is gathered by cameras installed at specific intersections.
 Miovision then processes the video footage and provides volume counts aggregated into 1 minute bins, and classified into different classifications and movements.
 The data is currently being used to support the King Stree Transit Pilot by analysing the trends in volume on King Street, trends in volume on surrounding roads, and violations of the pilot.
 An example of how it was used to support the pilot project can be found [here](https://www.toronto.ca/wp-content/uploads/2018/08/9781-KSP_May-June-2018-Dashboard-Update.pdf).

 ## 2. Table Structure